peppolautoriteit-nl/publications/Guideline for the use of Identifiers on the Peppol network/Guideline for the use of Identifiers on the Peppol network.md

 * the recommended method to derive the routing information from the document context, if it isn't provided by external means (section 5);
 * an explanation of which OIN identifier scheme(s) to use (section 6);
-* TODO: title section 7
+* a section on the case where an organization has multiple service providers or endpoints

 # 2. Overview of common identifier schemes in the Netherlands